-Diet hasn’t been shown to impact the nature of the disease, but it can help with some of your challenges.
-If you have fatigue, for instance, a diet high in fats and simple carbohydrates won’t help.
+Diet hasn’t been shown to have an impact on the nature of the disease, but it can help with some of your challenges.
+If you’re fatigued, for instance, a diet high in fats and simple carbohydrates won’t help.

 - lean sources of protein, such as fish and skinless poultry